Lornus/Easy-wdio-testing/README.md

 Repo with test task

 # How to run if you have Node
+1. Clone thid repo
-1. npm init
+2. npm install
-2. npm test
+3. npm test
-3. To see report - npm run report
+4. To see report - npm run report

 # If you don't have Node
 1. Download Node.js (https://nodejs.org/en/download/)